-- 1. Once site visits are scheduled, all 2nd year students are expected to attend open houses to learn more about the placement and ask questions. - a.
+- Once site visits are scheduled, all 2nd year students are expected to attend open houses to learn more about the placement and ask questions. - a.
 Third year and above students who may be interested in a 20-hour a week placement are welcome to attend open houses that pique their interest. - 2.
-Students are encouraged to talk to their mentors about the options and their training needs and are also welcome to meet with the A-DCT prior to selecting sites to apply to. - 3.
-Students and placement sites will receive a memo with the timeline for the placement process that will include dates for submitting applications and rankings to the program office. - 4.
+Students are encouraged to talk to their mentors about the options and their training needs and are also welcome to meet with the A-DCT prior to selecting sites to apply to.

+- 3. Students and placement sites will receive a memo with the timeline for the placement process that will include dates for submitting applications and rankings to the program office. - 4.
 All 2nd year students will initially submit at least 3 applications to be considered for interviews.
 Details on application requirements will be provided in a memo once all placements are confirmed.
-However, sites who host Open Houses will also provide this information at that time. - a.
-Third year and above students should apply, interview, and rank at least three sites.
+However, sites who host Open Houses will also provide this information at that time. - Third year and above students should apply, interview, and rank at least three sites.
 Priority for 16-20-hour placements will be given to 2nd year students. - 5.
 Sites will contact students to schedule interviews with those whom they believe will be a good fit.
 If a student does not get an interview to at least three (3) sites, then the student should submit additional applications. - a.
 Remember that this is a formal interview, so students are expected to dress professionally and prepare in advance with questions about training experiences at the site and be prepared to describe their previous training. - 6.
 Once all interviews are completed, students will rank order their site preferences and sites will rank students in terms of preference for placements. - a.
 Sites are asked to rank only students they would be prepared to accept for training if assigned. - b.
 Students should rank all sites that they were invited to interview.
 If there is a particular concern about a match for a specific site, this should be discussed with the A-DCT. - 7.
 The Directors will consider all rankings and make the final assignments.
-This typically occurs by mid-April.
+This typically occurs by mid-April. - 8.
+A memo will be provided each year by the ADCT with the dates for the application, interviews, and ranking process prior to the application process.
+Students and sites will be notified by email of the assigned placements.

-Please note: Some sites are paid placement sites; these will be identified on the list of placement options.
+NOTE: Some sites are paid placement sites; these will be identified on the list of placement options.
 Students who have 20-hour teaching or research assistantships may apply for paid placements.
-HOWEVER, please discuss this with your mentor to ensure that you can navigate a 20-hour a week placement and a 20-hour a week assistantship successfully.
-Please consider the placement experiences as a priority in making decisions about what sites would be the best fit for your training.
+To reduce student workload, your stipend will be reduced proportional to the amount being received by the practicum site so that you maintain your current stipend level while balancing workload.
+Thus, if your placement covers half your stipend, the other half would be covered through your service requirements at your institution (e.g., TA or RA).
+Thus, prioritize making practicum placement decisions based on sites that would be the best fit for your training and not payment.